sahilbansal17/Get_Better_at_CP_in_2_Months/Notes.md

 - Compute the value of the optimal solution in button-up fashion.
 - construct an optimal solution from the computed information.

-Bottom up vs Top down:
+**Bottom up vs Top down:**
-- Bottom Up.
-I'm going to learn programming.
+- **Bottom Up.** I'm going to learn programming.
 Then I will start practicing.
 Then, I will start tacking part in contest.
 Then, I'll practice even more and try to improve.
 After working hard like a crazy, I'll be an amazing coder.
-- Top Down.
+- **Top Down.** I will be an amazing coder.
+How?
+I will work hard like crazy.
+How?
+I'll practice more and try to improve.
+How?
+I'll start taking part in contests.
+Then?
+I'll practicing.
+How?
+I'm going to learn programming.